MicrosoftDocs/bot-docs/articles/thirdparty-channels/channel-telegram.md

 ms.prod: bot-framework
 ms.date:
 ms.reviewer:
 ---

 # Connect a bot to Telegram

-Configure a bot to communicate using the Telegram messaging app.
+To configure your bot to communicate using the Telegram messaging app, complete the steps described in this article.

 ## Visit the Bot Father to create a new Telegram bot

 https://telegram.me/botfather

 ![Visit Bot Father](~/media/channels/tg-StepVisitBotFather.png)

+### Create a new Telegram bot

-## To create a new Telegram bot, send this command: /newbot
+To create a new Telegram bot, send this command: `/newbot`

 ![Create new bot](~/media/channels/tg-StepNewBot.png)

+### Specify a friendly name

-## Give the Telegram bot a friendly name
+Give the Telegram bot a friendly name.

 ![Give bot a friendly name](~/media/channels/tg-StepNameBot.png)

+### Specify a username

-## Give the Telegram bot a unique username
+Give the Telegram bot a unique username.

 ![Give bot a unique name](~/media/channels/tg-StepUsername.png)

+### Copy the access token

-## Copy the Telegram bot's access token
+Copy the Telegram bot's access token.

 ![Copy access token](~/media/channels/tg-StepBotCreated.png)

 ## Enter the Telegram bot's access token

 Paste the token you copied previously into the **Access Token** field and click **Submit**.

 Check **Enable this bot on Telegram**.

-Click **I'm done configuring Telegram**
+Click **I'm done configuring Telegram**.